-Gary Lineker has a choice to make, says ex-BBC editorial chief
+Gary Lineker says he does not fear BBC suspension over asylum policy tweet

 - Published

-Gary Lineker has a choice to make over his role at the BBC after criticism of his tweets on the government's asylum policy, the BBC's former editorial policy controller has said.
+Gary Lineker has said he does not fear BBC suspension in an impartiality row over a tweet criticising the government's asylum policy.

-Richard Ayre said Lineker must consider whether to stay or leave "and become a social media influencer".
+Asked by reporters outside his home whether he stood by his tweet, the Match of the Day host said: "Course".

-Lineker had said the language setting out the plan was "not dissimilar to that used by Germany in the 30s".
+Lineker had compared the language the government used to set out asylum plans to "that used by Germany in the 30s".

-The culture secretary called the tweets "disappointing and inappropriate".
+The culture secretary said the presenter's tweets were "disappointing and inappropriate".

-Lucy Frazer said: "It's important for the BBC to retain impartiality if it is to retain the trust of the public who pay the license fee."
+Lucy Frazer said it was "important for the BBC to retain impartiality if it is to retain the trust of the public who pay the licence fee".

 The BBC said on Wednesday it was having a "frank conversation" with Lineker about the BBC's guidelines on remaining impartial.